 Bold, vibrant colors flow over the pages of this collected trade paperback like a Miami night club.
-Right away I was struck by the use of fluorescent colors - hot pink and bright yellow - as well as the creative storyboarding.
-The images are a blend of pop art and old newspaper clippings, mashing textures and colors throughout the piece and even including the dialogue as an element of texture.
+Right away, I was struck by the use of fluorescent colors - hot pink and bright yellow - as well as the creative storyboarding.
+The images are a blend of pop art and old newspaper clippings, intertwining textures and colors throughout the piece.

 LaValle’s Monster is cold and bionic at first glance, but it’s surprisingly all heart.
 We are first introduced to him sprawled out while he sits atop a mammoth ice tower, his power billowing over.
 He sits alone, ripped shorts blowing in the wind, hollow eyes as he sits on his throne tower of ice.
 Chilling, yet within an instant, he is diving through the ice to destroy two wale poachers, morning the death of the creature while smashing their heads off.
 The Monster is about to join the ranks of a group of vigilantes when he hears of the news of Dr. Frankenstein and her lab, infuriating him.